fbpx

 Unfortunately, most aren’t child-friendly!
 Unless your preschooler likes eating dishes like squid and shrimp, of course.

-Luckily, there are some restaurants like Osteria ai Pugni that serve crowd-pleasing small plates like meatballs and bruschetta which are perfect for picky eaters.
+Luckily, there are some restaurants like Osteria ai Pugni that serve crowd-pleasing small plates like meatballs and bruschetta, which are perfect for picky eaters.

 Libreria dell’Acqua Alta

-Some Venice activities might only give your family 10 minutes of entertainment but they can help break up long days of walking and sightseeing.
+Some Venice activities might only give your family 10 minutes of entertainment, but they can help break up long days of walking and sightseeing.

-Image of two boys sitting in a chair at the Alta Acqua Libreria in Venice
+25 Family-Friendly Things to Do in Venice with Kids: Image of two boys sitting in a chair at the Alta Acqua Libreria in Venice

 The Alta Acqua Libreria is such a hidden gem!
 Photo credit: Marcie Cheung